October 10th, 2017 7:49pm

 One problem many workers encounter is the dreaded night shift.
 This particular work schedule will easily disrupt your body clock and can result in a number of concerning habits.
 Sleep expert Dr. Tina Waters indicated on Cleveland Clinic’s Health Essential that Shift Work Sleep Disorder can increase the chances of infertility and even cancer.
 To avoid these potential effects, you can apply certain adjustments to your sleeping habits, as a night shift worker.

 The first is to maintain good sleeping habits, which means exercising control over your routine and environment.
 Follow a set sleeping schedule that your body can familiarize itself with.
 Your bedroom should also provide a comfortable environment for your sleeping needs.
-Thus it’s important to ensure it is dark and quiet during daytime.
+Thus it’s important to ensure it is dark and quiet during the daytime, and to have a mattress that fits your unique sleeping needs.
+See more information on finding the perfect mattress for you in this guide.

 You should also go straight to bed right after work.
 Limiting your bedroom activities has been proven to be an effective way to fall asleep easily as it lessens tension and distractions that keep your brain alert.
 It’s suggested as well to discuss things with your family or roommates and remind them to give you space and time to rest.